openvinotoolkit/openvino/docs/learn_openvino.md

 accommodating different learning needs, which means you should find it useful if you are a beginning, as well as an experienced user.

-## Tutorials
+@sphinxdirective

+| :ref:`Tutorials <tutorials>`
-The collection of Python tutorials gives an introduction to the OpenVINO™ toolkit and explain how to use the Python API and tools for optimized deep learning inference.
-The tutorials are available in Jupyter notebooks.
+| A collection of interactive Python tutorials.
+It introduces you to the OpenVINO™ toolkit explaining how to use the Python API and tools for optimized deep learning inference.
+The tutorials are available in Jupyter notebooks and can be run in your browser.
+No installation required.

+@endsphinxdirective

 ## OpenVINO Samples